theQRL/api.theqrl.org/source/includes/_autoWalletAPI.md

 The API will not allow the last 5 OTS to be used for the given address.
 </aside>

-By default the command without any options will add or create a wallet at \~/.qrl/walletd.json with height 10, 3 slaves using shake128 hash_function.
+By default the command without any options will add or create a wallet at \~/.qrl/walletd.json with the height of 10, 3 slave trees, using the shake128 hash_function.

 **Request**